FTransblue franchises make it a priority to incorporate philanthropy into our business values

 Company culture shapes how employees view the business and its behaviors.
-Promoting philanthropy within an organization’s core mission, it leverages employee knowledge and experience to build a solid reputation and do good in the areas you serve.
+So, by promoting philanthropy within an organization’s core mission, it leverages employee knowledge and experience to build a solid reputation and do good in the areas you serve.

 At Transblue, philanthropy is an integral component of our business.
-In fact, we were recognized by Washington’s Philanthropic Corporations List as the 3rd largest philanthropic provider among small businesses in our headquartered state of Washington.
-Our partner in this effort is mBridge Global, a nonprofit dedicated to providing resources to deserving organizations in need.
+In fact, we were recognized by Washington’s Philanthropic Corporation’s List as the 3rd largest philanthropic provider among small businesses in our headquartered state of Washington.
+Secondly, our partner in this effort is mBridge Global, a nonprofit dedicated to providing resources to deserving organizations in need.

 We look to lead by example and encourage other businesses to make philanthropic gestures.
-No action is too small, and we are all capable of positively impacting the communities we serve.
+Remember, no action is too small, and we are all capable of positively impacting the communities we serve.
 Here are three ways to get started:

-An easy way to make the most of a charity partnership is by donating a portion of proceeds from a time period or product.
-Transblue’s strong focus on serving the local community has led to hundreds of thousands of dollars in donations to local charities and nonprofit organizations in the U.S. and worldwide.
+For example, an easy way to make the most of a charity partnership is by donating a portion of proceeds from a time period or product.
+Transblue’s strong focus on serving the local community has led to hundreds of thousands of dollars in donations.
+Especially to local charities and nonprofit organizations in the U.S. and worldwide.

 While financial contributions are great, your time is just as valuable.
 Foster a culture of philanthropic focus by establishing a company-wide volunteer day.
-Ask employees to wear company apparel and post pictures of themselves giving back to the community.
+So, to help plan this volunteer day, ask employees to wear company apparel and post pictures of themselves giving back to the community.

 Follow the three S’s: small, specific, and selective.
 Small: No action is too small.
 Stay within your means and scope for your organization.
 Specific: Be very targeted in the offering or service you have to give.
 Selective: Ensure your choice aligns with your company culture and values.